cookies-xor-cream/cookies-xor-cream.github.io/src/markdown-pages/projects/graphics-engine.md

 Rays are like point vectors but they don't represent the relative position of two things, they simply represent a direction.
 For example is a *ray* of light is travelling at $45\degree$ upwards and to the right then the vector representing it might be $(1, 1)$ (though they are often normalized).

 ### Matrices
 Matrices are vectors of vectors (drawn as a square of numbers) that can represent transformations in space.
-For example if you rotate an object that can be represented by a *rotation matrix*.
+For example if we rotate an object that can be represented by a *rotation matrix*.
 They are to convert the position of *vertices* from *world space* to *camera space*.
 They can also be used to manipulate objects in general.

-Their most useful property is *composition* where if you have two matrices $M$ and $N$ that represent two separate transformations, their product $NM$ represents applying the transformation $M$, and then applying the transformation $N$ (read right to left).
+Their most useful property is *composition* where if we have two matrices $M$ and $N$ that represent two separate transformations, their product $NM$ represents applying the transformation $M$, and then applying the transformation $N$ (read right to left).

 4-dimensional matrices are used ($4\times 4$) matrices in order to represent translations.

 #### Vectorspaces
 Vectorspaces are a way to think about objects and transformation.
 When teaching the maths behind graphics it is generally conceptualized as transformations on the vectorspace rather than the objects being transformed.
-For example if you scale an object by a factor of $2$ (make it twice as big) that is equivalent to doubling the distance of every point to the origin (multiplying all vectors in the space by $2$).
+For example if we scale an object by a factor of $2$ (make it twice as big) that is equivalent to doubling the distance of every point to the origin (multiplying all vectors in the space by $2$).

 #### Transformations
 You should know about a few transformations when implementing a graphics engine: